The Tracy Morgan Show: Production

-The series was created by David Israel and Jim O'Doherty, who also served as executive producers.
+The series was created by David M. Israel and Jim O'Doherty, who also served as executive producers.
 Additional executive producers include Marcy Carsey, Caryn Mandabach, Lorne Michaels, David Miner, and Tom Werner.

 Cast member Heavy D composed the series' music and theme song.

 Bobb'e J. Thompson would go on to play a Tracy Morgan character's son a second time in the hit series 30 Rock.

 Episodes

 Broadcast and syndication

 In 2006, The Box Comedy aired the series, including the two unaired episodes.
 It disappeared when the channel was transformed to Comedy Central, until it was rerun in 2010.
 The show is currently aired by Comedy Central Family.
 On May 31, 2010, TV One aired the series in its entirety, including the two unaired episodes.